- Education and Science»

 Most supermassive black holes are far away, even on a cosmic scale where we measure distance as how far a beam of light in a vacuum goes in one year (a light year).
 Not only are they distant objects, but by their very nature are impossible to directly image.
 We can only see the space around them.
 This makes studying them a difficult and laborious process, requiring fine techniques and tools to gleam information from these mysterious objects.
 Fortunately, we are close to a particular black hole known as Sagittarius A* (pronounced a-star), and by studying it we can hopefully learn more about these engines of galaxies.

 Astronomers knew something was fishy in the constellation Sagittarius in February of 1974 when Bruce Balick and Robert Brown found that the center of our galaxy (which from our vantage point is in the direction of the constellation) was a source of focused radio waves.
 Not only this but it was a large object (230 light years in diameter) and had 1000's of stars clustered in that small area.
 Brown officially named the source Sagittarius A* and continued to observe.
-As the years progressed scientists noticed that hard x-rays (those having high energy) were also emanating from it and that stars seemed to orbit it.
-The problem was that nothing seemed to be there.
+As the years progressed scientists noticed that hard x-rays (those having high energy) were also emanating from it and that over 200 stars seemed to orbit it and at a high velocity.
+In fact, 20 of the fasted stars ever seen are around A*, with speeds of 5 million kilometers per hour being seen.
+That meant some stars were completing an orbit in as little as 5 years!
+The problem was that nothing seemed to be there to cause all this activity.
 What could orbit a hidden object that emitted high energy photons?
-After using the star's orbits and Kepler's Planetary Laws it was found that the object in question had a mass of 4.3 million suns and a diameter of 25 million kilometers.
-Scientists had found a supermassive black hole (SMBH) at the center of our galaxy (Powell 62, Kruesi "Skip," Kruesi "How").
+After using the star's orbital properties such as speed and shape of the path traveled and Kepler's Planetary Laws it was found that the object in question had a mass of 4.3 million suns and a diameter of 25 million kilometers.
+Scientists had a theory for such an object: a supermassive black hole (SMBH) at the center of our galaxy (Powell 62, Kruesi "Skip," Kruesi "How," Fulvio 39-40).

 A Picky Eater